tolicodes/articles/DevOps Message Broker.md

 So now we've solved async messaging and services going down.

 ## Logging
 There are many solutions to logging, but the best one I've seen is funneling your SNS to something like [Kibana](https://www.elastic.co/products/kibana), a log analyzer.
-Now you can obse
+Now you can observe and visualize all the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDg2MDU0NTVdfQ==
+eyJoaXN0b3J5IjpbMTUyNTkwNTkwOF19
 -->